MycroftAI/mycroft-skills/README.md

 To make your skill capable of being installed via MSM (the Mycroft Skill Manager) you can include two additional files.

 ##### requirements.txt
-A list of Python modules to be installed via the Python PIP utility
+A list of all Python modules which must be installed for it to work.
+These will be installed via the Python PIP utility

 ##### requirements.sh
-A script to run that will perform any additional steps needed by your skill.
+A script to run that will perform any additional steps needed to prepare the system for your skill.
 This can include package installations.

 **Status meaning:**